 Electronic supplementary material

-Additional file 1: cug2 translation blocking morpholino (ATG-MO) in zebrafish embryos.
+Additional file 1: Phenotypes of cug2 translation blocking morpholino (ATG-MO) in zebrafish embryos.
 A, B. cug2 MO-injected embryo (B) shows developmental defects including flat head, pinched midbrain-hindbrain boundary (arrowhead), thin yolk extension (arrow), and curved-up body.
 C, D. The translation blocking MO (ATG-MO) specifically inhibits the translation of cug2-GFP mRNA containing its targeting region.
 E, F. DIC image of PTU-treated cug2 morphant.
 The cug2 morphant shows retina degeneration and pinched brain structure (arrow) at 3 dpf. ov, otic vesicle; ret, retina.
 Scale bars = 200 μm.
 (JPEG 933 KB)

-Additional file 2: cug2 morphant embryos.
+Additional file 2: Early neurogenesis in cug2 morphant embryos.
 A, A'. neurogenin1 (ngn1) expression in control MO- (A) and cug2 MO-injected (A') embryos at the 3-somite stage (3 ss).
 The number of ngn1-positive neuronal precursors is increased at neural plate in cug2 MO-injected embryos (80%/n = 20).
 B, B'.
 Expression of deltaA (dlA) in control MO- (B) and cug2 MO-injected (B') embryos at 3 ss. cug2 MO-injected embryos show increase of delta A-expressing neuronal precursor (70%/n = 20).
 C, C'. huC expression in control MO- (C) and cug2 MO-injected (C') embryos at 3 ss.
 The number of huC-positive differentiating neurons is decreased in cug2 MO-injected embryos (77%/n = 26).
 D-F'.
 At the 20-somite stage (20 ss), ngn1, deltaA, and huC expression in control MO- (D, E, F) and cug2 MO-injected embryos (D', E', F').
 During secondary neurogenesis (20 somite-stage), both neuronal precursors (ngn1, delta A) and differentiating neurons (huC) are decreased in cug2 MO-injected embryos.
 G, G'.
 Dorsal view at 24 hpf.
 The number of huC-positive differentiating neurons is dramatically decreased in cug2 morphants (G').
 H. Quantification of delta A, ngn1, and huC-positive cells in control and cug2 MO-injected embryos at 3-somite stage in the area indicated in A-C' (n = 10).
 (JPEG 2 MB)

 Authors’ original submitted files for images